citp/privacy-policy-historical/o/oz/ozg/ozgameshop.com.md

-> *The following text is extracted and transformed from the ozgameshop.com privacy policy that was archived on 2010-08-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100819130530id_/http%3A//www.ozgameshop.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ozgameshop.com privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101192547id_/http%3A//www.ozgameshop.com/privacy) for the most accurate reproduction.*

 # ozgameshop.com Privacy Policy

-You need to log-in to view this section

 ## Background